 Ridley College began on 1st March 1910 (we have celebrated 100 years).
 It was established by a group of evangelicals, including the Bishops of Bendigo and Gippsland, who were anxious to ensure that there was a place to train future generations of gospel-focused leaders.

-Their plan was to open a residential College where people could train for Christian ministry, including ordinands and future missionaries.
-They could study at Ridley for qualifications from the Australian College of Theology, the Melbourne College of Divinity, and Melbourne University.
+Their plan was to open a residential college where people could train for Christian ministry, including ordinands and future missionaries.
+They could study at Ridley for qualifications from the Australian College of Theology, the Melbourne College of Divinity, and the University of Melbourne.

 The Principals of Ridley College have been:

 Proclaiming Christ: Ridley College Melbourne 1910–2010